 To ensure that the rear waves do not interfere with the front waves, an infinite baffle system requires extensive modification.
 This is done with a baffle board, which works well when the air volume required for the speaker is greater than 10 times that of the baffle board.
 This means that subwoofers must fit within the trunk’s air space.
 Bass will not be produced in the right way if a speaker is too big or too small.

 The goal is to create a system where the listener is within the subwoofer boxes.
 This requires a lot of modifications and careful construction, as well as the design and installation of sealing and mounting.
 In car audio, there are some compromises.
-The free air subwoofer eliminates the need to seal the enclosure and allows for great bass-sounding bass.
+The free air sub eliminates the need to seal the enclosure and allows for great bass-sounding.

 Which is better – Traditional Boxed, Infinite Baffle, or Free Air?